 Day Reporting Center - The Day Reporting Center (DRC) serves offenders and probationers with various programs, from mental health and addiction therapies to education and work training programs.
+These data charts include patients that enter the program, and then leave within 30 days.
 Source: Day Reporting Center Monthly Report